PhantomAppDevelopment/socialmedia-as3/README.md

 This repository contains guides that allow your Adobe AIR applications to interact with social media networks.

-This can be accomplished by just using StageWebView and URLRequest, no need for ANE is required.
+This can be accomplished by just using StageWebView and URLRequest, this method doesn't require an ANE.

 Some examples of what you can achieve are: